 James Street Cultural Precinct

-The James Street Precinct planning process was commenced in early 2020 with the initial round of community engagement being undertaken in September 2020, when a large range of potential opportunities within the precinct were identified by the community.
+The James Street Precinct planning process commenced in early 2020 with the initial round of community engagement being undertaken in September 2020, when a large range of potential opportunities within the precinct were identified by the community.

 Three scenarios were developed with a comprehensive engagement process then undertaken to garner as much feedback as possible from throughout the community.